 Prior to joining JIMENA, Sarah spent six years in Tel Aviv, Israel where she contributed to social service causes in a variety of capacities through her work at various non-profit organizations, mainly NATAL: Israel Trauma Center for Victims of Terror and War.
-Sarah has utilized her dynamic skill sets and passion for Jewish preservation and environmental causes through her involvement in a number of organizations and initiatives including: Jewish Council for Youth Services, various fair trade projects in Israel, UJA’s Partnership 2000, and Openlands Project.
+Sarah has utilized her dynamic skill sets and passion for Jewish preservation and environmental causes through her involvement in a number of organizations and initiatives including: Jewish Council for Youth Services, fair trade initiatives in Israel, UJA’s Partnership 2000, San Francisco Human Rights Commission, Yezidis International, Justice for Jews from Arab Countries and Openlands Project.
 A descendent of a Holocaust survivor and Turkish Jews, Sarah is firmly dedicated to preservation of Jewish culture and Israel advocacy.

 sarahlevin at jimena.org